 Demystifying Single Stage Object Detection: A Deep Dive

-Explore the evolution of object detection from R-CNN's groundbreaking innovations to the speed and efficiency of modern YOLO and SSD models.
+Explore the evolution of object detection, from R-CNN's groundbreaking innovations to the speed of modern YOLO and SSD models.
+Learn how these advances are shaping real-time applications.

 Amey Patil